Johnson & Johnson

 Summary

 Johnson & Johnson is a premier global healthcare leader with exceptional financial stability, a fortress balance sheet, and a long history of safe, growing dividends.
-While the fundamental business quality is outstanding, current pricing around $243 (P/E 22.0) and a low 2.11% dividend yield offer limited upside for new capital.
-Existing shareholders should maintain positions given the strong fundamentals, but new investors may want to wait for a better entry point.
+Existing shareholders should maintain positions given the outstanding business quality and defensive characteristics, but new investors may find current valuation multiples (P/E 26.2) and the 2.26% yield unappealing for fresh capital.

 Sector Context